linomp/get-started-with-web/README.md

 The path covers HTML/CSS basics, APIs & how to quickly build one in Python, and makes you build a project on your own at the end. (everything free, from youtube)

-_Tip:_ if you already have some background about APIs and websites, you can jump straight to the project and learn the stuff in a more natural order, completely based on need for advancing on the project.
+_Tip:_ if you already have some background about APIs and websites, you can jump straight to the project and learn the stuff in a more natural order, completely based on what is needed for advancing on aspects of the project.

 ## (Optional) Git & Github